DraconDev/tiles/do.md

 however this approach would mean that assuming someone installs tiles on a vps, they can open it in their terminal and it will open it it will not work correct cause it is a gui?

-now sure we can be sneaky and
+now sure we can be sneaky and use ssh, but the we can just do it on our system perhaps in gloruios